Sikh Reference Library: Efforts to recover the material

 Since 1988, the SGPC has written to the Central Government asking for the return of the material taken by the CBI but has only received minor office files.

 On 23 May 2000 George Fernandes wrote to the SGPC Secretary, Gurbachan Singh Bachan, and acknowledged that the Indian Army had taken the books and other documents from the Sikh Reference Library and handed them over to the CBI.
 He asked him to refer the matter to the Ministry of Personnel, Public Grievances and Pensions, whose jurisdiction the CBI falls under.

 In a visit to Jalandhar, Punjab Fernandes announced that the CBI had destroyed 117 "seditious" documents from the material taken from the Sikh Reference Library.

-On 25 March 2003, A. P. J. Abdul Kalam made assurances that the books, documents, and manuscripts would be returned; however, he took no further action.
+On a visit to the Golden Temple on 25 March 2003, A. P. J. Abdul Kalam made an assurance that the books, documents, and manuscripts would be returned.

 On 26 April 2004, the Punjab and Haryana High Court ordered the Central Government, Government of Punjab, and the CBI to return the "valuables, books, scriptures, paintings, etc, that were seized from the Golden Temple during “Operation Bluestar” in 1984".

 In February and May 2009, A. K. Antony, defense minister of India, claimed in parliament that the Indian Army no longer had any material taken from the library.
 Various members of parliament and the SGPC criticized him for "misleading parliament".

+In 2011, there was controversy regarding if a painting of Maharaja Ranjit Singh painted by Sobha Singh being sold by Sotheby's auction-house was the same original painting that had been kept at the Central Sikh Museum prior to its 1984 loss.
+However, the painting being sold may have been a replica and not the original, as the artist's signature was missing.

 In a statement dated to 3 August 2018 as a response to a request-to-information inquiry, the Centre claimed it had returned confiscated items to the SGPC or Punjab Government already, stating: "About 4000 documents/books/files gold/gold ornaments, silver/silver ornaments, precious stone currency at sector were recovered by a central agency during Operation Blue Star in 1984.
 The articles and documents handed over either to SGPC or to the Government of Punjab."
 However, the SGPC denies the claim and claims the items were not returned to it.